You might be asking yourself, can I take Imodium for IBS?

 Is it harmful to take Imodium every day?

-Many people take loperamide long-term.
-If you find yourself taking loperamide for more than 2 days, you should seek advice from your GP (3)
+If you do find yourself taking loperamide for more than 2 days, you should seek advice from your GP to ensure that it’s safe for you to do so (3).

 You should not take Imodium if you have certain medical conditions.
-This means you should to check with your doctor first.
+These include but aren’t limited to (1):

 What are the side effects of taking too much Imodium?